Autonomous-Finance/aos-packages/packages/ownable-multi/README.md

 ## Usage

-1. Require the `ownable` module in your Lua script
+1. Require the `ownable-multi` module in your Lua script
-2. Execute `ownable.multi(initialOwners)` with an optional initial list of owner accounts
+2. On this module, execute `.load(initialOwners)` with an optional initial list of owner accounts

 ```lua
 -- process.lua